hari-mota/hari-mota/README.md

 I enjoy building practical tools, automation scripts, bots, and small to medium-sized applications from idea to deployment.

-When I'm not coding, I'm a big **rhythm game** fan, which often inspires the kind of fast, interactive projects I like to build.

 ---

 ## 🚀 What I Work On